wamp-proto/wamp-proto/spec/README.md

 WAMP *itself* only uses above types.
 The application payloads transmitted by WAMP (e.g. in call arguments or event payloads) may use other types a concrete serialization supports.

-WAMPv2 specifies two bindings for message *serialization*:
+WAMPv2 defines two bindings for message *serialization*:

  1. [JSON](http://www.json.org/)
  2. [MsgPack](http://msgpack.org/)